PEDAGOGY STUDY GROUP

 - Each year’s Local Arrangements Chair will be solicited by the Chair of the Pedagogy Study Group.
 The following year’s Local Arrangements Chair will be selected not later than one week following the Teaching Music History Conference, and the term of the Local Arrangements Chair will run from that time through the next year’s Teaching Music History Conference.

 - The Pedagogy Study Group will schedule a business meeting annually during the Annual Meeting of the American Musicological Society.
 At least ten (10) members must be present at the meeting to constitute a quorum.
 At or prior to the business meeting the Chair shall present a report of the group’s activities to the members, and all officers and standing and ad-hoc committees shall present brief reports.

 - The Program Committee shall plan a program of interest to the members for each Annual Meeting of the American Musicological Society.

 ARTICLE VIII: AMENDMENTS

 Amendments to these By-Laws may be proposed to the Chair by any member, not later than two weeks before the beginning of the Annual Meeting of the Society.
 Proposed amendments shall be made known to the membership insofar as is possible before the business meeting of the Pedagogy Study Group; they shall be placed on the agenda of that meeting for discussion, possible revision, and a vote.
-Two-thirds of the ballots cast by the membership shall be required to approve an amendment.
+Two-thirds of the ballots cast by the members present at the annual business meeting shall be required to approve an amendment.